danyaberezun/KEEPs/README.md

 We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.
 Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.

-> TODO: Why not just do subtyping reconstruction for all values that have intersection types somewhere?
-Why do we need special statements for this
-> romanv: Because sometimes we do not have value (f.e. if we check a returned value of the function call using `is`).
-> And we have to track where intersection type appears and propagate it until the end.
-> Not sure what is the difference between introduction of statements and running a subtyping reconstruction for all values that have intersection types.
->
-> Additionally, statement includes information that intersection type is inhabited, while just intersection may not.
->
-> In real application we may not use statements explicitly (inline them), but theoretically we have it.
->
-> Maybe a word statement is the key to misunderstanding.
-Judgment?
-Fact?
-> By statement we mean statement as fact that stored in the actual implementation of the Control-Flow framework, not as a statement in the code.

 After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtyping reconstruction result* statements.